 Below is a representation of the key changes in the property eligibility matrix related to the maximum allowable loan-to-value (LTV) ratios for two- to four-unit properties.

-The property eligibility matrix was updated on November 18, 2024, as part of Fannie Mae's Desktop Underwriter (DU) system changes.
+The property eligibility matrix was updated on November 18, 2023, as part of Fannie Mae's Desktop Underwriter (DU) system changes.
 These changes aim to expand access to credit and support affordable rental housing.
 The maximum LTV ratio was increased from 85% to 95% for two-unit properties and from 75% to 95% for three- or four-unit properties.
-However, it's important to note that these updates will not apply to high-balance mortgage loans and manually underwritten loans.
+It's important to note that these updates do not apply to high-balance mortgage loans and manually underwritten loans.

 Exceptions to eligibility requirements